flyteorg/flyte/rsts/deployment/configuration/customizable_resources.rst

 Examples of such resources include execution clusters, task resource defaults, and :std:ref:`more <flyteidl:protos/docs/admin/admin:matchableresource>`.

 .. note::
-    For background on customizable resources, refer to :ref:`administrator-configuration-general`.
+    For background on customizable resources, refer to :ref:`deployment-configuration-general`.

-In a :ref:`multi-cluster setup <administrator-deployment-multicluster>`, an example one could think of is setting routing rules to send certain workflows to specific clusters, which demands setting up custom resources.
+In a :ref:`multi-cluster setup <deployment-deployment-multicluster>`, an example one could think of is setting routing rules to send certain workflows to specific clusters, which demands setting up custom resources.

 Here's how you could go about building a customizable priority designation.